What Are SD-WAN and Its Open-Source Building Blocks?

 Open Source Gaps

-As described in the sections above, there is good open source coverage for some of the layers.
-This still doesn’t mean that using these open source building blocks will make it easy to take the DIY approach to building your own SD-WAN solution.
+As described above, there is good open-source coverage for some of the layers, but this doesn’t mean that using these open-source building blocks will make it easy to take the DIY approach to building your own SD-WAN solution.

-As illustrated below, there are still gaps, mainly in the edge software controller and the management.
-These are the layers that include the specific secret sauce and logic of the SD-WAN solution and, therefore, can’t come as a standalone but rather need to be part of the complete SD-WAN solution.
+As illustrated below, there are still gaps—mainly in the edge software controller and management.
+These are the layers that include the specific secret sauce and logic of the SD-WAN solution and, therefore, can’t be standalone but rather need to be part of the complete SD-WAN solution.

 Open Source Gaps for DIY SD-WAN

-flexiWAN comes to close these gaps by offering the world’s first completely open source SD-WAN solution where all this logic is included in the package.
+flexiWAN closes these gaps by offering the world’s first completely open-source SD-WAN solution, with all this logic included in the package.

 Breaking SD-WAN Horizontally Makes It an Open SD-WAN Architecture

-As illustrated at the opening of this blog post, SD-WAN architecture is typically presented as edge and management but is not shown in its horizontal layers.
-When we take a closer look at the horizontal layers (that span across edge and management) inside the SD-WAN architecture, we find out that with the right design and interfaces, it is possible to allow for much more flexibility and control in an SD-WAN product and service.
+When we look closer at the horizontal layers that span across edge and management inside the SD-WAN architecture, we find that, with the right design and interfaces, it is possible to allow for much more flexibility and control in an SD-WAN product and service.

 The Horizontal Layers Required for a Modular SD-WAN

-The layer on top is where flexibility and modularity should come in place.
+The top layer is where flexibility and modularity should come into place.
 Since enterprise network requirements can’t be viewed as a one-size-fits-all, SD-WAN solutions shouldn’t be built as such.
-Unfortunately, most SD-WAN vendors still build their products as closed boxes making such flexibility and modularity impossible, which in turn, doesn’t allow an SD-WAN hosted service to be more tailored to the needs of a specific enterprise or segment.
+Unfortunately, most SD-WAN vendors still build their products as closed boxes that make flexibility and modularity impossible.
+In turn, this doesn’t allow an SD-WAN-hosted service to be tailored to the needs of a specific enterprise or segment.

 A modular SD-WAN should be built in these layers and allow for the integration and replacement of the different networking applications that comprise the overall SD-WAN functionality.
-This allows to tailor the SD-WAN service deployed at a specific enterprise to the enterprise’s technical and budget needs and, thus, reduce TCO.
+This allows for the tailoring of the SD-WAN service deployment at a specific enterprise to the enterprise’s technical and budget requirements, reducing TCO.

 Moreover, we see cases in which an enterprise will have different technical and budget requirements for different branches.
 The requirements for a small branch are not the same as those of a large HQ office or private cloud.